Drawpie

 LEnglandCroatiaGhana (advanced)

 A few results stood out.
-France were the only team to win all three group games with a perfect record alongside group-topping runs from Mexico and Argentina.
-Germany lost their final group game to Ecuador yet still finished top of Group E — and that defeat pushed Ecuador through as a third-placed team straight into a meeting with Mexico at the Estadio Azteca.
-Cape Verde produced the story of the group stage, drawing all three matches to reach the knockouts for the first time, and are rewarded with a date against holders Argentina.
+France were the only team to win all three group games with a perfect record, alongside group-topping runs from Mexico and Argentina.
+Germany lost their final group game to Ecuador yet still finished top of Group E — and that defeat pushed Ecuador through as a third-placed team, only for Mexico to knock them out 2-0 at the Estadio Azteca in the Round of 32.
+Cape Verde produced the story of the group stage, drawing all three matches to reach the knockouts for the first time, before holders Argentina edged them 3-2 after extra time.

 The bottom line